 Given the expansive area, you will be treated to excellent views of the various mountains as well as Mt.
 Wellington which is located to the left of the track.

 Furthermore, you will find various little streams along the track with cold running water through it.
-It is fine to drink out of but if you are a little sceptical, always filter it just to be sure.
+It is fine to drink out of but if you are a little skeptical always filter it just to be sure.